 On the other hand, Manal al-Sharif – the woman that had started the Women2Drive campaign and then was sent to prison for that, met this news as a win.

-Saudi Arabia was the last county where women were banned from driving.
-Apart from that, there are more “wins” for Saudi Arabia’s women that happened last year.
-In 2023 women are allowed to play sports, vote, and be elected to local councils.
+Saudi Arabia was the last country in the world where women couldn’t drive legally.
+Apart from that, there have been other “wins” for Saudi Arabia’s women over the years.
+In 2015 women were granted the right to vote and be elected to local councils.
+Sports restrictions have been gradually lifted since 2017.

-Not all Islamic counties had restrictions against women getting driving licenses.
-Counties like Iran, Iraq, Kuwait and UAE, are not democratic but have allowed women to drive.
-Even in these counties, there are other restrictions that women have to follow which creates gender inequality.
+Not all Islamic countries ban women from driving.
+Countries like Iran, Iraq, Kuwait and UAE, are not democratic but have allowed women to drive.
+Even in these countries, there are other restrictions that women have to follow which creates gender inequality.

 My name is Rebecca McCarthy and I am an American girl with British heritage residing in the beautiful city of Nashville, Tennessee.
 I have always had a keen interest in cars, particularly brand new ones that showcase the latest technology and design features.
 I am also passionate about travelling and experiencing new cultures, as well as enjoying hot summer days with friends and family.